nylas/sync-engine/README.md

 2. `git clone --recursive git@github.com:inboxapp/inbox.git` to get the source and submodules.

-3. `cd` into the source and call `virtualenv --no-site-packages .` If you're on a Mac, add the `--distribute` flag.
+3. `cd` into the source and call `virtualenv --no-site-packages .`

 4. `source bin/activate` to start virtualenv